Nickelodeon's Biggest Scandals Ever

 Nickelodeon promptly issued an apology (via The Hollywood Reporter): "Nickelodeon does not support or condone the use of graphic or vulgar language on any of our platforms ...
 It was our mistake to link from our 'Teenage Mutant Ninja Turtles' twitter feed to Jason's personal twitter account, and we quickly corrected our error.
 We also insisted Jason use better judgment and discretion in public communications while affiliated with our brand."

-Angelique Bates' experience on the All That set was far from funny
+Angelique Bates's experience on All That was far from funny

-Angelique Bates was one of the original cast members of Nickelodeon's sketch comedy show for kids, "All That."
-In 2016, she spoke to The Shade Room and opened up about her experience on set, discussing how she was abused in front of producers who did nothing to help.
-Without naming her abuser, Bates explained, "I was only 12 years old and that's when my nightmare began.
+Angelique Bates was one of the original cast members of Nickelodeon's sketch comedy show, "All That."
+In 2016, she opened up to The Shade Room about her experience on set, discussing how she was abused in front of producers who did nothing to help.
+Without naming her abuser, Bates explained, "I was only 12 years old ...
 I was physically, mentally, emotionally abused in front of the producers and cast members and sometimes they could even hear me yelling, but nothing was done to help me."
-The following year, she tweeted more allegations of physical abuse she endured, of which she said the network "knew."

-According to Angelique Bates, Child Protective Services did show up in 1996, but she said the adults on set "pressured" her to "stay silent."
+The details of Bates's allegations remain unclear, though The Shade Room suggested that the abuse "at the hands of her mother" before the publication released an exclusive statement from her mother, D. Bates, noting that she, "doesn't come out saying she was the one who actually abused Angelique."
+The statement from D. seemingly placed blame on Nickelodeon and "All That" producers.
+According to Angelique, Child Protective Services did show up in 1996, but she said the adults on set "pressured" her to "stay silent."
 Her mother claimed, "Nickelodeon and the Producers of 'All That' only contacted CPS after the Police became involved," adding that it was merely "an attempt to cover their own butts."

-In a video for Inner Warrior, Bates explained that she "was pretty much released from [her] contract" at age 15 and claims she was then rejected from the entertainment industry due to her past.
+In a video for Inner Warrior, Angelique explained that she was "released from [her] contract" at age 15.
 "When I was a child star dealing with aspects of the child abuse," she said, "It pretty much affected the workplace which later affected my adulthood because I was blackballed."

 Caitlin Sanchez's lengthy legal battle with Nickelodeon

 Caitlin Sanchez was one of the three actors who have portrayed the voice of Dora in the long-running Nick Jr. series, "Dora the Explorer."
-After voicing the character for two years, Nickelodeon fired her when she was 14 years old because she had "reached puberty and her voice changed" (per The Hollywood Reporter).
+After voicing the character for two years, Nickelodeon fired her when she was 14 years old because her voice shifted due to hitting puberty.

-Shortly after she was let go from the role, Sanchez filed a $10 million lawsuit against the Nickelodeon, MTV Networks and their parent company, Viacom, claiming Nickelodeon made promises that weren't kept and that her rushed contract was "never submitted to court for approval" as it should be when dealing with minors.
+Shortly after she was let go from the role, Sanchez filed a $10 million lawsuit (via The Hollywood Reporter) against the Nickelodeon, MTV Networks, and their parent company, Viacom, claiming Nickelodeon made promises that weren't kept and that her rushed contract was "never submitted to court for approval" as it should be when dealing with minors.
 Nickelodeon issued a statement saying "the claims being made [were] baseless," and that Sanchez's "contract was extensively negotiated through her agent and in compliance with her union."
 The network also claimed that it "[offered Sanchez] a contract for other work with us."

 Amanda Bynes' tough transition

-Child stars don't always have the easiest time transitioning to adult life in the spotlight and Nickelodeon stars are no exception.
-Several Nick stars have been involved with scandals after their time with the network ended, including Amanda Bynes, the actress who once had the starring role in her own Nickelodeon sketch comedy show, "The Amanda Show."
+Several Nickelodeon stars have been involved with scandals after their time with the network ended, including Amanda Bynes, the young comedian who starred in her own sketch comedy show, "The Amanda Show."

-In 2010, Bynes abruptly announced on Twitter that she was retiring from acting.
-In 2012, Bynes made headlines concerning a series of driving-related legal issues, including DUIs and a couple of hit-and-runs.
+In 2010, Bynes abruptly announced on X, formerly known as Twitter, (via CBS News) that she was retiring from acting.
+In 2012, the actor made headlines concerning a series of driving-related legal issues, including DUIs and a couple of hit-and-runs.
 Then, in 2013, she was "held at a hospital for mental evaluation after setting a small fire" in an L.A. neighborhood, according to The Hollywood Reporter.
-She also received a lot of negative attention for her Twitter account during this time.
+She also received negative media attention for her social media posts during this time.

-After disappearing from the public eye for several years, Bynes sat down with Paper in 2018 and explained that her behavior during those years was from drug use.
-"The mixture of marijuana and whatever other drugs and sometimes drinking really messed up my brain," she said, adding, "It really made me a completely different person.
-I actually am a nice person.
+After disappearing from the public eye for several years, Bynes sat down with Paper in 2018 and explained that her behavior during those years was due to drug use.
+"The mixture of marijuana and whatever other drugs and sometimes drinking really messed up my brain," she said.
+"It really made me a completely different person ...
 I would never feel, say or do any of the things that I did and said to the people I hurt on Twitter."

-Emma Roberts' rocky relationship led to an arrest
+Emma Roberts's rocky relationship led to an arrest

 Another former Nickelodeon star arrested